desmos-labs/docs/docs/02-developers/01-overview.md

 ## Querying data

-If you want to know all the REST APIs endpoints and CLI commands available to query the existing chain state and the saved data, please go to the [*"Querying data"* page](04-query-data.md).
+If you want to know all the GRPC endpoints and CLI commands available to query the existing chain state and the saved data, please go to the [*"Querying data"* page](04-query-data.md).